CTask1/Sepulcher/docs/README.md

 # BUILDING

+Sepulcher is compiled using Microsoft Visual C++ (MSVC), which is only available on Windows (as far as I know).
+At this time, building on other operating systems has not been tested and may require modifications.

 ## Windows

-This game can be compiled in release mode with MSVC using the following command in the Developer Command Prompt for VS 2022: `cl.exe /std:c++20 /EHsc /O2 /DNDEBUG /MT /MP /GL /Zc:preprocessor /nologo /Iinclude\ /Febin\release\Sepulcher.exe /Fobin\release\ src\main.cpp src\uEvents.cpp src\uPlayer.cpp src\uOther.cpp`
+This game can be compiled in release mode with MSVC using the following command in the Developer Command Prompt for VS 2022: `cl.exe /std:c++20 /EHsc /O2 /DNDEBUG /MT /MP /GL /nologo /Iinclude\ /Febin\release\Sepulcher.exe /Fobin\release\ src\main.cpp src\uEvents.cpp src\uPlayer.cpp src\uOther.cpp`
 You can then run it with the command: `bin\release\Sepulcher.exe`

+### Visual Studio Code

-Alternatively, you can compile it in VSCode in the Run and Debug tab with the `Build (Release)` option.
+Alternatively, you can compile it in VS Code in the Run and Debug tab.

-NOTE: This game should be compatible with every OS, but it has never been tested outside Windows.
+There are three options for building to be used in different cases:

+- `Build (Debug)` should be used when making frequent changes.
+This uses unity files to speed up the build process.
+- `Build (Debug Full)` should be used when tracking down specific issues.
+This does not use unity files so it is slower than the basic debug option but it gives more information.
+- `Build (Release)` should be used when all code works properly.
+This uses unity files.

 # Welcome to the game!